themosis/documentation/taxonomy.md

 ));
 ```

-This builds a `Brands` taxonomy for the `clothes` custom post type.
+This builds a `brands` taxonomy for the `clothes` custom post type.

 ### Associate a taxonomy to multiple post types